Landing Your First Barista Job: The Coffee Goat’s Comprehensive Guide to Coffee Terms, Tips, and Landing Your First Barista Gig

 Master The Art of Multitasking

 As a barista, you'll often be juggling multiple tasks simultaneously.
-Practice efficient time management and prioritize tasks based on their urgency and customer needs.
+Make sure to implement efficient time management and prioritize tasks based on their urgency and customer needs.
 By mastering the art of multitasking, you can handle a high volume of orders while maintaining quality and speed.
+If you feel like you're overwhelmed and you're "just not getting it", don't worry and keep at it.
+Pretty much every aspect of becoming a seasoned and skillful barista takes repetition and practice.
+It'll get easier with time.

 Develop Cash-Handling Skills